What Castle Is Hogwarts Based On?

 Why Edinburgh?

 Rowling’s first encounter with a castle that could spark her imagination was Edinburgh Castle.
-Located on Castle Rock, it dominates the city’s skyline with its imposing walls and dramatic hilltop position.
+In real terms, located on Castle Rock, it dominates the city’s skyline with its imposing walls and dramatic hilltop position.
 The castle’s medieval and Renaissance features—especially the Royal Palace—provide a template for Hogwarts’ grandeur.

 Key Features Borrowed